hanggrian/IIT-CS430/assignments/homework1.md

 \end{array}
 $$

+### 6C

-### c.
-What is the relationship between the running time of *insertion sort* and the number of inversions in the input array?
+> What is the relationship between the running time of *insertion sort* and the number of inversions in the input array?
 Justify your answer.

 | # | Swaps |
 | ---: | --- |